 \subsection{Network structure}

-The connectivity among agents in a network is described by a {directed graph} $G = \left(N, g\right)$, where $N = \{1,2,\dots,n\}$ is the set of agents, fixed over time, and $g$ is a binary $n\, \times\, n$ adjacency (or incidence) matrix, also fixed over time.
+Connectivity among agents in a network is described by a {directed graph} $G = \left(N, g\right)$, where $N = \{1,2,\dots,n\}$ is the set of agents, fixed over time, and $g$ is a binary $n\, \times\, n$ adjacency (or incidence) matrix, also fixed over time.
 Each element $g_{ij}$ in the directed-graph represents the connection between agents $i$ and $j$.
-More precisely, $g_{ij} = 1$ if individual $i$ is paying attention to (i.e. receiving information from) individual $j$, and 0 otherwise.
-Since the graph is directed, it is possible that some agents pay attention to others who are not necessarily reciprocating, i.e. $g_{ij} \neq g_{ji}$.
+More precisely, $g_{ij} = 1$ if individual $i$ is paying attention to (i.e. receiving information from) individual $j$, and 0 if otherwise.
+As the graph is directed, some agents pay attention to others who are not necessarily reciprocating (i.e., $g_{ij} \neq g_{ji}$).
 The {out-neighborhood} of any agent $i$ is the set of agents that $i$ is receiving information from, and is denoted by $N_{i}^{out} = \{j \, | \, g_{ij} =1\}$.
 Similarly, the {in-neighborhood} of any agent $i$ is denoted by $N_{i}^{in} = \{j \, | \, g_{ji} =1\}$, represents the set of agents that are receiving information from $i$.
 In undirected networks, $N_{i}^{in} = N_{i}^{out} = d_i$, where $d_i$ is the number of neighbors agent $i$ has, also known as degree centrality of agent $i$.
-Thus, the term $\hat{g}_{ij}=\frac{g_{ij}}{|N_{i}^{out}|} \in [0,1]$ represents the weight that agent $i$ gives to the information received from her out-neighbor $j$.
-We say a network is \emph{regular} if every node has the same degree centrality, and that a network is \emph{complete} if every node is connected with all other nodes.
-Finally, we define a directed path in $G$ from agent $i$ to agent $j$ as a sequence of agents starting with $i$ and ending with $j$ such that each agent is a neighbor of the next agent in the sequence.
-We say that a social network is \textit{strongly connected} if there exists a directed path from each agent to any other agent.
+Thus, the term $\hat{g}_{ij}=\frac{g_{ij}}{|N_{i}^{out}|} \in [0,1]$ represents the weight that agent $i$ gives to information received from their out-neighbor $j$.
+A network is considered \emph{regular} if every node has the same degree of centrality, and that a network is \emph{complete} if every node is connected with all other nodes.
+Finally, a directed path in $G$ from agent $i$ to agent $j$ is defined as a sequence of agents beginning with $i$ and ending with $j$ such that each agent is a neighbor of the next agent in the sequence.
+A social network is \textit{strongly connected} if a directed path from each agent to any other agent exists.